simsong/stats_2010/recon/README.md

     python3 s5_make_microdata.py all

+# Running at Scale

+## Scheduler

+## Spark

-## Status
+## Web-Status

-If you can run a CGI script on a web server that has access to your MySQL server, you can use `report.cgi` to monitor the progress of `scheduler.py`
+If you can run a CGI script on a web server that has access to your MySQL server, you can use `dbrecon.py` program as a back-end to generate a JSON object that can be used to monitor the progress.
+The front-end is located in the html/ and html/js directory.
+We run this through mod_wsgi on an Apache web server using bottle.

-# Validation
+# Future Work

-This information is for those of us at the Census Bureau.
-It largely tracks how we validated that the new code ran as was as the original, development code.